Board of Directors

 My interest in Kulanu stems from my involvement in issues of Jewish diversity since 2009.
 I bring to the Board of Directors over ten years of experience in public relations and in marketing.
 My work has made me familiar with using print media, radio, and television to get across a message, and I am eager to put those skills to work to tell Canadians about Kulanu and about the many Jewish communities around the world.

-Doris Strub Epstein
+Doris Strub Epstein (Vice President)

 Born in Hamilton, Doris has many years of experience as a multimedia journalist.
 She has worked in radio, television and print journalism and written on a variety of topics especially the crucial issues in Canadian and Jewish life today.
 Dance has been a life-long avocation for her – she has taught international and Israeli folk dancing.
 She is also Co Chair of the Canadian Institute of Jewish Research in Toronto.